 Completed grant applications must be mailed directly to Air Rescue Services Ltd at PO Box 20326, Bishopdale, Christchurch 8543.
 Air Rescue Services Ltd will not accept faxed or electronically submitted grant applications, and it is an offence against the Gambling Act 2003 to submit grant applications through venues or venue operators.

 Grant Applications received by Air Rescue Services Ltd will first be checked for eligibility and to ensure that all necessary information has been provided.
 If an application is found to be incomplete, the society will be contacted and requested to provide such information as is considered necessary.

 Applications which are found to be ineligible will be returned to the applicant society with a notice in writing.

 The Air Rescue Services Ltd Grants Committee meets around the 20th of each month to discuss and consider all grant applications received.
-Applications close 5 days prior to each meeting, and any received after this time will be presented for consideration at the following meeting.
+Applications close around 10 working days prior to each meeting, and any received after this time will be presented for consideration at the following meeting.

 Air Rescue Services Ltd strongly recommends that funding applications be submitted at least 8 weeks prior to the planned expenditure.
 Air Rescue Services Ltd will not approve applications whereby the expenditure has already taken place.

 All decisions on funding allocation will be notified in writing within 5 working days of the Directors/Grants Committee meeting.
 Grant payments will be made directly to the recipient's bank account by direct credit.